MattL0/lgtv2mqtt/README.md

 #### lgtv/set/netflix

 Netflix video ID as payload.
 Runs netflix app and opens video.
 If the payload is empty, just launch Netflix app.

-#### lgtv/set/amazon_prime

-Just launch Amazon Prime app, not sure how to open a content directly on it yet.

-#### lgtv/set/plex

-Just launch Plex app, not sure how to open a content directly on it yet.

-#### lgtv/set/web_video_caster

-Just launch Web Video Caster app, not sure how to open a content directly on it yet.

 #### lgtv/set/open
 Open URL within browser.